Create and modify marks, notes, texts, symbols and links in drawings

 points.
 For example, in texts, the content does not change when the model changes but the associativity pointin a drawing object, a point that follows the changes in the model

-For example, an end point of a line or a base point of a dimension is an associativity point.
+For example, an end point of a line or a start point of a dimension is an associativity point.

 may change.
 Another example is a line: if you snap to a part edge when you create a line, the line will get an associativity point and move with the part if the part changes.